matterport/mp_ios_sdk_sample_app/README.md

 # Usage

-Binding this sample app with the Materport App using Custom URL Scheme Matterport App and the Robot Companion App communicates via custom url scheme using the split view model available on iPad.
+Binding this sample app with the Materport App using Custom URL Scheme.

+Matterport App and the Robot Companion App communicates via custom url scheme using the split view model available on iPad.

 For more information, please check out [Custom URL Scheme](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app)